amrta-coder/FME-2021/README.md

 ## Citations

-Note that any one using this project should cite the following paper：
+Note that anyone using this project should cite the following paper：

 [Facial Action Unit-Based Deep Learning Framework for Spotting Macro- and Micro-Expressions in Long Video Sequences](https://www.researchgate.net/publication/353890502_Facial_Action_Unit-based_Deep_Learning_Framework_for_Spotting_Macro-and_Micro-expressions_in_Long_Video_Sequences)